talk2duck/gradle-s3-build-cache/README.md

 By default, this plugin uses `Default Credential Provider Chain` to lookup the AWS credentials.
 See [Using the Default Credential Provider Chain - AWS SDK for Java](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html#credentials-default) for more details.

+You can also select which `profile` to use for AWS authentication by specifying `awsProfile`.
+See [Configuring the AWS CLI - Named profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) for more details.

 If you want to set `access key id` and `secret access key` manually, configure `awsAccessKeyId` and `awsSecretKey` (and `sessionToken` optionally).